lwjohnst86/tagDiabetes/doc/manuscript.md

 waist.

-In analyses using concentration values, nearly all TAGFA had a strong negative association on HOMA2-%S and ISI (estimates ranging from -13.7 to -3.6 and -14.7 to -4.4, respectively), and a few had strong negative associations with IGI/IR and ISSI-2 (estimates ranging from -7.4 to -7.3 and -4.1 to -3.4, respectively).
+In analyses using concentration values, nearly all TAGFA had a strong negative association on HOMA2-%S and ISI (estimates of percent different ranging from -13.7 to -3.6 and -14.7 to -4.4, respectively), and a few had strong negative associations with IGI/IR and ISSI-2 (estimates ranging from -7.4 to -7.3 and -4.1 to -3.4, respectively).